davidmoten/state-machine/README.md

 <img src="state-machine-test/src/docs/com.github.davidmoten.fsm.example.microwave.Microwave.png?raw=true" />

 The state-machine maven plugin also generates a more detailed state diagram that includes documentation of each state in the diagram nodes.
-In the example below the documentation is a pseudo-code description of the *onEntry* procedures for each state (discussed in Behaviour section below):
+In the example below the documentation is a pseudo-code description of the *entry procedures* for each state (discussed in Behaviour section below):

 <img src="state-machine-test/src/docs/com.github.davidmoten.fsm.example.microwave.Microwave-with-docs.png?raw=true" />